GLC-coder/DevOps-Use-Docker-for-Local-Development/README.md

 Step 8: Add a " .env" file into the app directory of project and fill the environment variable
 ![Alt text](app/images/envfile.png?raw=true)

+Assign "user-account" to DATABASE in .env file
+Assign "users" to COLLECTION in .env file

 Step 9: Start your nodejs application locally inside the app directory.

     npm install